 Deposits and pre-acquisition costs.
 We also evaluate assets associated with future communities for impairments on a quarterly basis.
 Using similar techniques described in the Existing and continuing communities section above, we determine if the income to be generated by our future communities is acceptable to us.
 If the projections indicate that a community is still meeting our internal investment guidelines and is generating a profit, those assets are determined to be fully recoverable and no impairments are required.
 In cases where we decide to abandon a project, we will fully impair all assets related to such project and will expense and accrue any additional costs that we are contractually obligated to incur.
 In certain circumstances, we may elect to continue with a project because it is expected to generate positive cash flows, even though it may not be generating an accounting profit.
 In such cases, we will impair our pre-acquisition costs and deposits, as necessary, and record an impairment to bring the carrying value to fair value.
-Refer to Note 2 of these consolidated financial statements for further information regarding our impairments.

 Deposits.
 Deposits paid related to purchase contracts and land options are recorded and classified as Deposits on real estate under contract or option until the related land is purchased.
 Deposits are reclassified as a component of real estate inventory at the time the deposit is used to offset the acquisition price of the lots based on the terms of the underlying agreements.
 To the extent they are non-refundable, deposits are charged to expense if the land acquisition is terminated or no longer considered probable.
 Since the acquisition contracts typically do not require specific performance, we do not consider such contracts to be contractual obligations to purchase the land and our total exposure under such contracts is limited to the loss of the non-refundable deposits and any ancillary capitalized costs.
 The review of the likelihood of the acquisition of contracted lots is completed quarterly in conjunction with the real estate impairment analysis noted above and therefore, if impaired, the deposits are recorded at the lower of cost or fair value.
-Our deposits were \$11.3 million and \$14.4 million as of March 31, 2013 and December 31, 2012, respectively.
+Our deposits were \$21.7 million and \$14.4 million as of June 30, 2013 and December 31, 2012, respectively.